An introduction to taking backups with

 An incremental-backup works differently in that it backs up only the

-modified, or newly added files since the last backup.
+modified and newly added files since the last backup was done.
 When using this method, a full

 backup is created first and then incremental backups are run on regular

 basis.
-For large amounts of data this method is often the only practical
+For large amounts of data, incremental-backup is often the only practical

-way to backup.
-It requires less space than taking regular full backups
+way to do backups.
+It requires much less space than taking full backups

 and is less resource intensive to run.
 On the other hand, contrary to